Constitution-DAO/contracts/README.md

 A: not yet but erc20 project tokens on L1 can naturally be bridged to L2s or sidechains

 ### General FAQs

+**Q: Are we creating anything custom?**

+A: No. We cannot make our own super secure solidity contracts in 5 days.
+We are going to use battletested tools

 **Q: What is our highest priority?**